 Living the fast life in our famous concrete jungle, it’s no wonder that most people don’t realise that over 70 percent of Hong Kong is actually green space.
-As the weather is blessedly cooling down, this is the perfect time to explore some of Hong Kong’s natural landscapes.
-Fear not if hiking has never really been “your thing”; we’ve compiled a handy list of easy hiking trails that are suitable even for beginners and couch potatoes.
+The sunny weather means this is the perfect time to explore some of Hong Kong’s natural landscapes.
+Fear not if hiking has never really been “your thing”—we’ve compiled a handy list of easy hiking trails that are suitable even for beginners and couch potatoes.

 If you’re already in the city, this conveniently located hike is perfect for you.
 Simply head to Hong Kong Park via the Peak Tram station on Garden Road, and the starting point is at the stairs beside the tram tracks.

 The trail more or less follows the Peak Tram, so if it’s a good day and you’re headed up to the Peak anyway, we suggest beating those insane tram queues by walking up one of Hong Kong’s most accessible hiking trails instead.
 The majority of the hike is mainly along quiet residential roads, marked by silver points of interest signage dotted along the way.

 Towards the end, you’ll get picturesque views of the cityscape through the foliage, and once you’re at the Peak, it’s a simple matter of grabbing a bite to eat, taking in the scenery, and catching a bus back down.
 Paved the whole way without inclines that are overly steep, most people should be able to complete this hike within an hour.